FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/registration-best-practices.md

 {% include _image.liquid src="/assets/img/advice/long-registration-form.png" alt="A long registration form.
 Honestly?
 You need my full name and my middle name?" class="img-fluid" figure=false %}

-You can make the registration process simpler.
+You can make the registration form process simpler.
 And you should.

-## Is registration needed at all?
+## Is a registration form needed at all?

 Before you start, ask yourself a fundamental question: does your application require registration?